joomla-projects/joomla-browser/README.md

 Joomla Browser is a Codeception.com Module.
 It allows to build `system tests` for a Joomla site much faster providing a set of predefined tasks.

 In between the available functions you can find:

-* INSTALLATION:
 * install joomla
-  * install Joomla removing Installation Folder
-  * install Joomla Multilingual Site
-* ADMINISTRATOR:
 * do administrator login
-  * do administrator logout
-  * set error reporting to development
-  * search for item
-  * check for item existence
-  * EXTENSION MANAGER
-    * install extension from Folder
-    * install extension from url
 * enable plugin
-    * uninstall extension
-    * search result plugin name
-* FRONTEND:
-  * do frontend login
-* ADMINISTRATOR USER INTERFACE:
 * select option in chosen
-  * select Option In Radio Field
-  * select Multiple Options In Chosen
-* OTHERS:
-  * check for php notices or warnings

-The Joomla Browser is constantly evolving and more methods are being added every month.
-To find a full list of them check the public methods at: https://github.com/joomla-projects/joomla-browser/blob/develop/src/JoomlaBrowser.php
+Check the full list at: [the documentation](https://github.com/joomla-projects/joomla-browser/blob/develop/docs/api.php)

 ## Joomla Browser in action